 Properties affecting custom interacts for parameters are…

-The viewport for such interacts will be dependant upon the various properties above, and possibly a per host override in any XML resource file.
+The viewport for such interacts will be dependent upon the various properties above, and possibly a per host override in any XML resource file.

 GL_PROJECTION matrix will be an orthographic 2D view with -0.5,-0.5